GPA & MCAT

 - HIGHLY RECOMMENDED (particularly for non-bio majors and in preparation for MCAT):

-- Most medical schools accept some AP, IB and transfer credit for pre-requisites, and some accept online coursework
+- Most medical schools accept some AP and IB credit for pre-requisites.

 - Some medical schools DO NOT ACCEPT AP credit.
 Additional upper division coursework may be needed to meet the pre-requisites for certain schools.
 Please plan accordingly.
 If you have concerns, please meet with your pre-med advisor.